serenity-is/docs/services/service_endpoints.md

 }
 ```

-Actually this is what ServiceEndpoint does.
+Actually this is what ServiceEndpoint does behind the scenes.

 Why not use this feature while platform handles this detail automatically?
 One reason would be when you need to open a custom connection that is not listed in the config file, or open a dynamic one depending on some conditions.